-But let's get to the key issue of this article, the camera!
-The sensors mounted are different and in detail: Samsung CMOS GM1 for the Note 7 and Sony IMX 586 for the Note 7 Pro both accompanied by an 5Mpx to manage the depth effect.
-Assuming that I don't agree with this choice (as a second cam I would definitely prefer a zoom or a wide one), I must say that both smartphones, considering the price range, really take very good photos and the Note 7 Pro is also excellent!
+But let's get to the pivotal point of this article, the camera!
+The sensors mounted are different and in detail: Samsung CMOS GM1 for the Note 7 and Sony IMX 586 for the Note 7 Pro both accompanied by a 5Mpx to manage the depth effect.
+Assuming that I do not agree with this choice (as a second cam I would certainly have preferred a zoom or a wide one), I must say that both smartphones, considering the price range, really take very good photos and the Note 7 Pro also excellent!

 So yes, in my opinion the difference between 2 is seen and felt especially when we take our photos on the PC and see them zoomed in to 100%.

 But let's get into the detail of the note 7 pro which provides a software camera interface identical to the Note 7.
 Since, as I told you before, the Pro does not have a Global version, I have installed the Xiaomi.EU Rom with which all the shots I will post to you have been installed on my sample.